Kent Tongue-tie Service for babies under 12 weeks

 Your baby may feel a little pain during their procedure.
 This does not last very long and is probably less painful than having a local anaesthetic.

 The risk of infection is low.
-However your baby will have an open wound in their mouth, so care must be taken when cleaning your hands and sterilising their feeding equipment and dummies.
+However your baby will have an open wound in their mouth.
+You must take care when cleaning your hands and sterilising their feeding equipment and dummies.

 Will my baby’s GP, health visitor, and other professionals know that my baby has had the procedure?